 - Direct access to the surface under test necessary

 - No recordable data available for progress monitoring

 - Environmental concerns—may require costly handling and disposing of chemicals

 But, perhaps the greatest disadvantage is that over time and despite lower costs (less training, cheaper materials), LPI is little more than a screening tool; you can locate defects and measure their length, but using this technique, it’s impossible to determine the severity of its depth or to monitor the progress of defects over time.
 It also relegates the technique to a pass/fail evaluation, which can lead to discarding healthy parts and retaining unhealthy parts—which can both prove costly.

-So, overall, despite the immediate attractiveness of this low-cost alternative, it possesses several downsides that must be looked at long and hard before dismissing more advanced and potentially more expensive inspection solutions, whether you perform your own inspections or contract them out.
+Therefore, overall, despite the immediate attractiveness of this low-cost solution, it possesses several downsides that must be looked at long and hard before dismissing more advanced and potentially more expensive inspection solutions, whether you perform your own inspections or contract them out.